 The key to preventing AI attacks is using software that can help catch these threats.
-When it comes to AI, sheer quantity of attacks is the primary concern, and though employees may catch the stray phishing attack, the volume and variety of attacks can increase the chances of success for AI attackers.
+When it comes to AI, the sheer quantity of attacks is the primary concern, and though employees may catch stray phishing attacks, the volume and variety of attack strategies can increase the chances of success for AI threats.

 You can also stay informed, educated, and up-to-date with cyber threats and other important topics by using BerniePortal’s comprehensive resources:

 HR Glossary—featuring the most common HR terms, acronyms, and compliance